AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/b90679e6-c0bc-443d-8fc8-71208e72326c)

-To display the last five rows of this data frame, the function .head() is going to be used
+To display the last five rows of this data frame, the function .tail() is going to be used

 ```python
 cars.tail()